spcourse/python/en/datastructures-practice/part1/contents.md

 ### 2. Grammatical categories

 Create a function called `count_category(lemma_counts, category)`.
-This function counts the occurances of lemmas of a specific grammatical category (for example verbs or nouns).
+This function counts the occurrences of lemmas of a specific grammatical category (for example verbs or nouns).
 The input is `lemma_counts`, a dictionary of lemma counts like you created in the last assignment, and `category` a set of words representing a grammatical category.

 (If you didn't finish the previous assignment, no worries, the correct `lemma_counts` dictionary is provided below.)